faisaldarbar/faisaldarbar.github.io/_posts/2023-12-21-cs50-libraries-vscode.md

 ---

-# Inclusion of CS50 Libraries in VS Code on Linux (Debian)
+# Inclusion of CS50 Libraries in Visual Studio Code
+(Works on Debian 12)

 ## Introduction
-Setting up a C development environment on Linux (Debian) with essential tools like VS Code, GCC, C/C++ extension, and Code Runner extension is crucial for effective programming.
-This guide focuses on seamlessly incorporating the CS50 libraries into VS Code on Linux (Debian) to enhance your C programming experience.
+Setting up a C development environment on Linux with essential tools like VS Code, GCC, C/C++ extension, and Code Runner extension is crucial for effective programming.
+This guide focuses on seamlessly incorporating the CS50 libraries into VS Code to enhance your C programming experience.

-## Step-by-Step Guide: Inclusion of CS50 Libraries in VS Code on Linux (Debian)
+## Step-by-Step Guide:

 ### Prerequisites:
 - Ensure you have VS Code, GCC, the C/C++ extension, and Code Runner extension installed on your Linux system.